volumio/docs/docs/00_User_Manual/01_First_steps_with_Volumio.md

 #### 9 - Multiroom zone

-* Here appear all available Volumio devices on your network.
-In the picture, the device called VOLUMIO-RPI2 is the current remoted device.
-To remote an other, clic on it.
+* This shows all the available Volumio devices on your network and what they are playing.
+In the picture, the device called VOLUMIO-RPI2 is the one you are currently connected to (it is highlighted).
+The VOLUMIO-PINE64 device is silent and the VOLUMIO-SPARKY device is playing something else.
+To connect to another device, click on it.

 #### 10 - Browse